maruf571/bayes-java-code-challenge-1/README.md

 ### No track of log file
 You can upload same log file over and over.
 System will create new match for them.

+### Serial processing
+On this project, we are processing log file line by line and serially.
+For large file with many processors it could be an issue.

+### Log message change
+If log is changed, regex must be change accordingly,
+otherwise this system will not work, even for adding a single white space.